 - Makes any sale by, or otherwise carries on, the activity with a view to making a profit, or

 - Earns any commission or fee from the activity

 The Department for Food, Environment and Rural Affairs (Defra) guidance states that these conditions are not the exclusive factors to be considered but are examples and other factors, such as those listed in the nine badges of trade set out by the HMRC are also relevant.
 The guidance assists inspectors but ultimately there is an element of judgement in deciding upon the business test.

 If you are not sure if you are classed a business, please email firstname.lastname@example.org with the details of your business and we can help determine if it would be classed as a business.

 - Anyone breeding three or more litters of puppies per year (unless they can show that none of the puppies have been sold).

-- Anyone breeding puppies and advertising a business of selling them, as defined under the business test outlined above.
-This is irrespective of the number of litters produced per year.
-This is not restricted to registered businesses - individuals can also be classed as a business depending on the extent of their activities.
+- Anyone breeding puppies and advertising a business of selling them, as defined under the business test.
+When the business test applies it is irrespective of the number of litters produced per year and is not restricted to 'registered' businesses.
+Individuals can be classed as a business depending on the extent of their activities.

-- Factors that should be considered when determining whether someone is "advertising a business" include:
+- Factors considered when determining whether someone is "advertising a business" include:

 - The number, frequency and/or volume of sales - systematic and repeated transactions using the same means of advertising are likely to indicate a commercial activity.